brandinho/brandinho.github.io/_posts/2018-11-06-perceptron.md

 Present our novel solution to the problem.
 We will show empirically and prove mathematically that our approach is superior to the bayesian approximation.

-Since we actually know the mean and standard deviation of the distribution, we can plot both the histogram and the PDF as follows:
+Since we explicitly calculate the mean and standard deviation, we can plot both the histogram and the PDF of the truncated normal distribution as follows:

 ```python
   import matplotlib.pyplot as plt